michalovadek/eurlex/README.md

 See the [vignette](https://michalovadek.github.io/eurlex/articles/eurlexpkg.html) for a walkthrough on how to use the package.
 Check function documentation for most up-to-date overview of features.
 Example use cases are shown in this [paper](https://www.tandfonline.com/doi/full/10.1080/2474736X.2020.1870150).

+You can use `eurlex` to create automatically updated overviews of EU decision-making activity, as shown [here](https://michalovadek.github.io/eulaw/).

 ## Installation
 Install from CRAN via `install.packages("eurlex")`.